 PWH aims to improve global health conditions by sending medical personnel on missions to developing countries each year.
 PWH organizes these missions in partnership with local hospitals and clinics, delivering thousands of pounds of medical supplies and equipment to those in need.

 Participants provide surgical and primary healthcare services as well as offer skilled training and educational opportunities for nurses, nursing students, CHW, and local residents.

 Through these trips, and our Container Program, PWH has established an extensive network of international partnerships.
 Since 2009, we have held programs in Bangladesh, Cambodia, Cameroon, Colombia, Libya, Peru, Rwanda, Senegal, Sierra Leone, Tanzania, Turkey (Syrian refugees) and Uganda.

-Each trip is approximately two weeks long and are open to all medical personnel and non-medical PWH volunteers.
+Each missions is approximately two weeks long and are open to all medical personnel and non-medical PWH volunteers.
 PWH handles all travel logistics.